 -

-Building team morale through Connect People and EOS initiatives
+Driving team engagement through Connect People and EOS culture initiatives

 -

-Representing Connect in industry forums and working groups such as:
+Representing Connect in industry groups and forums, including:

 -